-A final issue is that this study potentially suffers from omitted variable bias due to unobserved differences between "Dragon" cohorts and "non-Dragon" cohorts.
-We hope to minimize this bias by comparing Asian immigrants, who believe in the Dragon superstition, to non-Asian immigrants who do not, in a differences-in-differences framework.
-To the extent that unobservable factors (such as the business cycle) affect the educational outcomes of Asian and non-Asian immigrants alike, our framework will provide unbiased estimates of the effect of being born in a Dragon year on Asians.
+A potentially serious obstacle to identifying the effect of being born in a fortuitous dragon year on outcome is the possibility that "dragon" and "non-dragon" cohorts differ in ways that are difficult to observe or measure.
+We hope to minimize this bias by comparing Asian immigrants, who believe in the dragon superstition, to non-Asian immigrants who do not in a differences-in-differences framework.
+To the extent that unobservable factors (such as the business cycle) affect the educational outcomes of Asian and non-Asian immigrants alike, our framework will provide unbiased estimates of the effect of being born in a dragon year on Asians.

-Our first main finding is that Asians who decide to alter their child birth timing to coincide with Dragon years may simply be responding to evidence that individuals born in Dragon years are more fortuitous than those born in non-Dragon years.
-We support this claim using pooled cross-section data on the educational outcomes of Asian immigrants living in the United States drawn from the 2000, 2002, 2004, and 2006 Current Population Surveys of the U.S. Census.
-As mentioned above, by using pooled cross-section data, we are able to break the perfect collinearity between year of birth and age, and therefore arrive at unbiased estimates of the effect of year of birth on outcome.
-We begin by comparing the educational attainment of Asian-Americans to non-Asian Americans born in Dragon and non-Dragon years.
-We find that Asian-Americans born in Dragon years have about half a year more education, on average, than non-Dragon year Asians.
-When we narrow our control group to just immigrants, the size of the Dragonyear effect on Asians increases to a full year of education.
-Taken at the mean of educational attainment for the entire Asian sample (including non-Dragon years) this translates into either having a college degree or not.
+Our first main finding is that Asians who decide to alter their child birth timing to coincide with dragon years may simply be responding to evidence that individuals born in dragon years are more fortuitous than those born in non-dragon years.
+We support this claim using pooled cross section data on the educational outcomes of Asian immigrants living in the United States drawn from the 2000, 2002, 2004, 2006, and 2008 Current Population Surveys of the U.S. Census.
+By using pooled cross section data, we are able to break the perfect collinearity between year of birth and age, and therefore arrive at unbiased estimates of the effect of year of birth on outcome.
+We begin by comparing the educational attainment of Asian-Americans to non-Asian Americans born in dragon and non-dragon years.
+We find that Asian-Americans born in dragon years have about a third of a year more education, on average, than non-dragon year Asians.
+When we narrow our control group to just immigrants, the size of the dragon year effect on Asians increases to half a year of education.

-One unfortunate consequence of using the pooled cross-section data is that sample sizes are not large enough to focus on specific subgroups of the Asian population which have been identified by demographers and sociologists as particularly susceptible to the Dragon-year superstition.
-Therefore, as a robustness check, we also use cross-sectional data from the 1 percent Public Use Microdata Sample of the 2000 U.S. Census to investigate the effect of the Dragon year specifically on bachelor's degree attainment in the Taiwanese U.S. immigrant sub-population.
-Using this larger data set, we find that a Taiwanese-American born in the 1976 Dragon year is about 6 percent more likely to hold a bachelor's degree than a non-Taiwanese Asian-American also born in 1976.
-This evidence supports our claim that, at least for the 1976 cohort, Asian Dragons are more fortuitous.
+One unfortunate consequence of using the pooled cross section data is that sample sizes are not large enough to focus on specific sub-groups of the Asian population which have been identified by demographers and sociologists as particularly susceptible to the dragon year superstition.
+Therefore, as a robustness check, we also use cross-sectional data from the 1% Public Use Microdata Sample of the 2000 U.S. Census to investigate the effect of the dragon year specifically on bachelors degree attainment in the Taiwanese U.S. immigrant sub-population.
+Using this larger data set we find that a Taiwanese-American born in the 1976 dragon year is about 6% more likely to hold a bachelors degree than a non-Taiwanese Asian-American also born in 1976.